Chaplain's Weekly Devotional

-I’m Chaplain Joel Harris hoping you have a “Grace Day”
+I’m Chaplain Joel Harris praying you have a “Grace Day.”